When classical predictors fail: an exact network outflowpredictor for heterogeneous multi-agent systems with communication delays: Introduction

-In this paper, we discuss the output synchronization problem of heterogeneous MASs with distinct communication delays.
-The main contributions of this work are summarized as follows.
-First, we develop an exact delay compensation method tailored for communication delays.
-Inspired by the classical state predictor design (see \cite{artstein1982linear, krstic2009delay}), we propose a discrete-time predictor framework that transmits future information over a directed acyclic graph, thereby enabling the exact compensation of distinct communication delays in an agent-by-agent manner.
-In addition, we introduce a distributed predictor that serves as an auxiliary mechanism to transmit additional future information, thus facilitating the predictor design of neighboring agents.
-Second, we design a prediction-based distributed observer to estimate the state of the exosystem.
+\item \textbf{Information outflow prediction design.} We develop an exact information outflow delay compensation tailored for communication delays and requiring the definition of an \emph{extended prediction horizon.} Inspired by the classical state predictor design (see \cite{artstein1982linear, krstic2009delay}), we design a discrete-time predictor framework that transmits future information over a directed acyclic graph, thereby enabling the exact compensation of distinct communication delays in an agent-by-agent manner.
+In addition, we introduce a distributed predictor that serves as an auxiliary mechanism to transmit additional future information, thus facilitating the predictor design of neighboring agents. \item \textbf{Prediction-based distributed control under finite-time-step delay compensation.} We design a prediction-based distributed observer to estimate the state of the exosystem.
 By integrating the standard distributed observer design with the proposed predictor and distributed predictors, the modified distributed observers can achieve consensus despite the presence of communication delays.
 Then, we propose two prediction-based distributed control laws, state feedback and dynamical output feedback, to guarantee the output synchronization of the heterogeneous MASs.
-In contrast to \cite{xu2017consensus}, the proposed approach eliminates the effect of delays within a finite number of time steps and consequently achieves better transient performance.
-Finally, we apply the methods to the Susceptible-Infected-Recovered (SIR) epidemic model subject to a communication delay.
-Based on Koopman operator theory, we construct a Koopman operator-based linear model to fit our proposed framework.
-Simulation results indicate that the proposed delay compensation strategy effectively suppresses the peak of the infection, compared to the case without delay compensation.
+In contrast to \cite{xu2017consensus,tan2013consensus}, the proposed approach eliminates the effect of delays within a finite number of time steps and consequently achieves better transient performance.

+\item \textbf{Koopman-based validation on epidemic spread under communication delays.} Finally, we apply the proposed methods to a susceptible–infected–recovered (SIR) epidemic model with communication delays.
+Using Koopman operator theory, we construct a linear Koopman-based approximation to embed the system within the proposed framework.
+Simulation results show that the proposed delay-compensation strategy effectively reduces the infection peak compared with the case without delay compensation. \end{itemize}